-- Place pavement in accordance with the current ITD Standard Specifications for Highway Construction Section 405.03.
-Surface smoothness shall comply with ITD Specification for a Schedule II project. - 405.03.g.
-Field Quality Control - 1.
-The Contractor shall submit a paving plan in accordance with ITD Specifications 72 hours prior to the pre-paving meeting for review. - 2.
-Forty eight hours prior to placing plant mix, the Highway District, Contractor, Asphalt Supplier, and Quality Control/Quality Assurance personnel involved with the project shall hold a pre-operational paving meeting to discuss the means by which to achieve the highest quality surface. - 3.
+Place pavement in accordance with the current ITD Standard Specifications for Highway Construction Section 405.03.
+Surface smoothness shall comply with ITD Specification for a Schedule II project.

+405.03.g.
+Field Quality Control

+- 1. The Contractor shall submit a paving plan in accordance with ITD Specifications 72 hours prior to the pre-paving meeting for review. - Forty eight hours prior to placing plant mix, the Highway District, Contractor, Asphalt Supplier, and Quality Control/Quality Assurance personnel involved with the project shall hold a pre-operational paving meeting to discuss the means by which to achieve the highest quality surface. - 3.
 Production Paving shall be in accordance with the current ITD Standard Specification and Supplements for Highway Construction. - 4.
 Field review and testing will be performed in accordance with ITD and these standards. - 5.
 Pavement Density and depth verification testing shall be completed using asphalt cores.
 A minimum of three (3) cores per paving day shall be tested.
-Completed density shall correspond to a range between 92.0 percent and 95.0 percent of maximum Theoretical Density for SP-2 to SP-6 asphalt mixes. - 405.03.h.
-Weather Limitation and Cutoff Dates - 1.
-Conform to the following minimum temperatures for all plant mix pavement operations.
+Completed density shall correspond to a range between 92.0 percent and 95.0 percent of maximum Theoretical Density for SP-2 to SP-6 asphalt mixes. - Pay Factor calculations in accordance with ITD Quality Assurance procedures shall be submitted to the District for consideration of paving acceptance.

+405.03.h.
+Weather Limitation and Cutoff Dates

+1. Conform to the following minimum temperatures for all plant mix pavement operations.